Qiskit/documentation/docs/tutorials/SqDRIFT/SqDRIFT_Tutorial_CPP/BUILD_INSTRUCTIONS.md

 sudo apt install -y libopenmpi-dev libomp-dev libblas-dev liblapack-dev
 ```

-See [README.md § 10](README.md#10-running-the-diagonalisation-scheme) for the verified `Configuration` file and the exact build and run commands.
+See [README.md § 10](README.md#10-run-the-diagonalization-scheme) for the verified `Configuration` file and the exact build and run commands.

-### Platform-Specific Dependencies
+### Platform-specific dependencies

 #### macOS